zxcalc/pyzx/readme.md

 gate_count = 40
 #Generate random circuit of Clifford gates
 circuit = zx.cliffords(qubit_amount, gate_count)
-#If running in Jupyter, draw the diagram
+#If running in Jupyter, draw the circuit
 zx.draw(circuit)
 #Use one of the built-in rewriting strategies to simplify the circuit
 zx.clifford_simp(circuit)